Stylized logo with the letters V, Y, and L overlapping on a black background.

 What I Learned From My Father

-My father spent 33 years as a wealth advisor.
 It was only after his passing, through the stories people shared, that I fully understood the depth of trust families placed in him.

-His work showed me that wealth advising is about far more than money.
-At its best, it is about helping families navigate responsibility, uncertainty, and important decisions during moments that carry generational weight.
+At its best, it is about helping families navigate responsibility, uncertainty, relationships, and important decisions during moments that carry generational weight.

 Experience & Perspective